 - Provide high-quality, differentiated teaching

 Mrs Noonan is the Special Educational Needs Coordinator (SENDCo) and Mrs Crossley is the Deputy SENDCo.
 They work closely with school staff and outside agencies to assess the needs of pupils and plan appropriate provision and interventions to meet those needs.
 It is often the case that the needs of a pupil with SEND can be met with high quality teaching in the classroom.
 The impact of provision and interventions is reviewed termly.
 Mrs Noonan can be contacted at email@example.com and Mrs Crossley can be contacted at firstname.lastname@example.org.

-Mrs Noonan and Mrs Crossley work alongside a fantastic team of experienced teaching assistants: Ms Skillan, Miss Phelan, Mrs Birtwistle, Miss Savage, Mrs Gubba and Mrs Dyson.
+Mrs Noonan and Mrs Crossley work alongside a fantastic team of experienced teaching assistants: Ms Skillan, Miss Phelan, Mrs Birtwistle, Miss Savage, Mrs Gubba, Mrs Dyson, Mrs Bowyer and Mrs Grant.

 We also have a teaching assistant apprentice in the department, Miss Simister.